 2.4.1.
-State of the Nation Address 2022
+State of the Nation Address 2023

-The state of the nation address as delivered by the President of the Republic of South Africa on the 10 February 2022 focused on a number of aspects that requires municipalities to consider during their planning processes: amoungst other things the following were highlighted:
+The state of the nation address as delivered by the President of the Republic of South Africa on the 09th February 2023 focused on a number of aspects that requires municipalities to consider during their planning processes: amoungst other things the following were highlighted:

-- Overcoming the COVID-19 pandemic - > Amassive rollou of infrastructure - To provide work experience and training to the unemployed - > To reduce the cost of living to the poor - > To eccelarate the provision of free basic services - > The creation of jobs in particular the unemplyed youth - > The improve the capacity to support black proffessionals - To ensure that the principle of radical economic transformation is achieved. - > To contribute in the creation of a million internships in the next three years - > The empowerment of small business through incubations - Improve financial management and the integration of projects - > Take critical steps to eliminte the spread of HIV, Covid-19 and other related illnesses - > To introduce the youth crime prevention strategy - > To improve the support given to the NGO's and CBO's - > Fight against corruption and state capture
+- > Dealing with the effects of Load shedding and increase electricity generation capacity. - > A massive rollout of infrastructure - > To provide work experience and training to the unemployed - > To reduce the cost of living to the poor - > To eccelarate the provision of free basic services - > The creation of jobs in particular the unemplyed youth - > The improve the capacity to support black proffessionals - > To ensure that the principle of radical economic transformation is achieved. - > To contribute in the creation of a million internships in the next three years - > The empowerment of small business through incubations

+- > Improve financial management and the integration of projects - > Take critical steps to eliminte the spread of HIV, Covid-19 and other related illnesses - > To introduce the youth crime prevention strategy - > To improve the support given to the NGO's and CBO's - > Fight against corruption and state capture

 2.4.2.
-State of the Province Address 2022
+State of the Province Address 2023